gheenie/devops-password-manager/README.md

 The application should allow you to:
  - store a user id and password as a secret in `secretsmanager`
- - list all the stored secret
+ - list all the stored secrets
- - retrieve a secret - the resulting user id and password should not be printed out but should be stored as environment variables.
+ - retrieve a secret - the resulting user id and password should not be printed out but should be stored in a file.
  - delete a secret.

 The basic workflow should look like this: